• Docs

 Polymorphism

-Every component created with the cerberus factory can accept the asChild props to change the underlying DOM element.
+Every component created with the Cerberus factory can accept the asChild props to change the underlying DOM element.

 <Button asChild>